cadethacker/cade-bootcamp/13-building-the-backend-layers.md

         this.price.setScale(2, RoundingMode.HALF_EVEN);
     }
 }
 ```

 3. Lets unpack our `Product` model.

 Lets quickly unpack this.
 Above is a simple object to hold Product information.
 It will hold the data from the database and pass it to the controller.
-Or it will be created in the controller and passed to the DAO.
+Or it will be created in the controller and passed to the DAO to be stored or updated.
 Very useful.

 4. Create Product Service